 Good corporate governance is conducive to enhancing overall performance and accountability and is essential in modern corporate administration.
-The Board continuously observes the principles of good corporate governance in the interests of shareholders of the Company (the "Shareholders") and devotes considerable effort to identifying and formalizing best practice.
+The board of directors of the Company (the "Directors" and the "Board") continuously observes the principles of good corporate governance in the interests of shareholders of the Company (the "Shareholders") and devotes considerable effort to identifying and formalizing best practice.

-Code provision A.2.1 of the Corporate Governance Code and Corporate Governance Report (the "Corporate Governance Code") contained in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") stipulates that the roles of the chairman and chief executive should be separate and should not be performed by the same individual.
-Currently, the Company does not have the position of chief executive and the Board considers that Mr. Wong Pong Chun James, an executive Director who is responsible for operations, internal controls, risk management, investors' relations and external affairs, has been carrying out similar roles to a chief executive.
-As such, the Board is of the view that, since the date of listing of the Shares on the main board of the Stock Exchange on 11 July 2014 up to and including 31 December 2014, the Company has complied with all code provisions as set out in the Corporate Governance Code.
+Code provision A.6.7 of the Corporate Governance Code and Corporate Governance Report (the "Corporate Governance Code") contained in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange" and the "Listing Rules", respectively) provides that independent non-executive directors and other non-executive directors should attend general meetings and develop a balanced understanding of the views of shareholders.
+Mr. Pan Di, a non-executive Director, and Mr. Cheung Kam Min Mickey, an independent non-executive Director, were unable to attend the Company's annual general meeting held on 12 June 2015 due to other business engagements.

+The Company has applied the principles and code provisions as set out in the Corporate Governance Code contained in Appendix 14 to the Listing Rules.
+Save as disclosed above, the Board is of the view that the Company has complied with all code provisions as set out in the Corporate Governance Code for the year ended 31 December 2015.